This is a short guide on how to get tomorrow’s date using PHP.

 Firstly, we created a DateTime object representing today’s date.
 Secondly, we created a DateInterval object with “P1D” as the period.
 In plain English, P1D means a “period of 1 day”.

-Finally, we added our interval onto the current date.
+Finally, we added our interval to the current date.

-And that’s it!
-Hopefully, this tutorial helped you to solve your problem.
-For more information on this subject, you should check out my guide on adding days to a date using PHP.
+For more information on this subject, you should check out our guide on adding days to a date using PHP.

 Related: Get next year’s date using PHP.